 What would you do if you witnessed someone being very rude?
 Would you get involved and help?
 Would you look the other way?
 This was the theme of a Dateline NBC show that my daughter and I were on with Natalie Morales.
 While the Today Show episode was filmed a few years ago, there are many valuable lessons that continue to be important.
-I believe it is worth retelling our experience in hopes to help other people and drive more inclusion, especially during National Bullying Prevention Month.
+I believe it is worth retelling our experience in hopes to help other people, especially during National Bullying Prevention Month.

 We were set up with hidden cameras to monitor how we would each handle a “mean girl” situation.
 Rosalind Wiseman, best-selling author of “Queen Bees and Wannabes,” which the hit movie and show Mean Girls is based on, had a valuable role in the episode.
 Rosalind has devoted many years to her passion of teaching people “the responsibility to treat themselves and others with dignity.”
 During the Dateline episode, Rosalind shared strategies to deal with bullying situations both online and in person.
 Natalie Morales, who is truly admirable and just as beautiful off-camera as she is on, was a key lead too.

 While the TV program was only an hour, the story leaves an everlasting impact, especially for my daughter and I. Since filming, we continue to reflect on our experience.